Struggling to get interviews?

 - Three to five bullet points describing your responsibilities and accomplishments

-Additionally, for each work experience bullet point, begin by using an action verb, and use hard numbers when detailing your accomplishments to give hiring managers a clearer picture of what you achieved at your previous job.
+Begin each bullet point with an action verb, and use hard numbers to back up your accomplishments to give employers a clearer picture of what you achieved at your previous jobs.

 Here’s a work experience example from a virtual assistant resume that includes action verbs and hard numbers: